Languages of Asia: Language groups

 The major families in terms of numbers are Indo-European, specifically Indo-Aryan languages and Dravidian languages in South Asia, Iranian languages in parts of West, Central, and South Asia, and Sino-Tibetan in East Asia.
 Several other families are regionally dominant.

 Sino-Tibetan

 Sino-Tibetan includes Chinese, Tibetan, Burmese, Karen, Boro and numerous languages of the Tibetan Plateau, Southern China, Myanmar, and North East India.

 Indo-European

 The Indo-European languages are primarily represented in Asia by the Indo-Iranian branch, with its two main subgroups: Indo-Aryan and Iranian.

 Indo-Aryan

 Indo-Aryan languages are mainly spoken in the Indian subcontinent, across different modern-day South Asian countries.
-Examples include languages such as Hindustani (Hindi-Urdu), Bengali, Bhojpuri, Punjabi, Marathi, Rajasthani, Gujarati, Sylheti, Noakhali etc.
+Examples include languages such as Hindustani (Hindi-Urdu), Bengali, Maithilli, Bhojpuri, Punjabi, Marathi, Rajasthani, Gujarati, Sylheti, Noakhali etc.

 Iranic

 Iranic languages are mainly spoken in and around the Iranian Plateau, spread across the modern-day countries of Iran, Afghanistan, Tajikistan, and Pakistan and neighboring regions.
 Examples include languages like Persian, Kurdish, Pashto and Balochi.